freedomofpress/securedrop-docs/docs/admin/deployment/deployment_practices.rst

 ===================

-Once SecureDrop is installed on a news organization's servers, it's important for the administrator to configure it in a way that provides the greatest protection for Sources and Journalists, given the unique needs and constraints of the organization.
+Once SecureDrop is installed on a news organization's servers, it's important for the Administrator to configure it in a way that provides the greatest protection for Sources and Journalists, given the unique needs and constraints of the organization.

-The deployment section here covers a variety of tasks an administrator might need to perform to successfully deploy SecureDrop, depending on organizational needs and requirements.
+The deployment section here covers a variety of tasks an Administrator might need to perform to successfully deploy SecureDrop, depending on organizational needs and requirements.

-Certain topics, such as creating a Landing Page and onboarding Journalists, are universal to all SecureDrop instances.
+Certain topics, such as creating a :ref:`Landing Page<glossary_landing_page>` and onboarding :ref:`Journalists<glossary_journalist>`, are universal to all SecureDrop instances.
 Other topics are optional, and are only needed if they fit in with the organization's security policies and newsroom workflows.